st22209/Sunshine-Adventure-Camp/README.md

 This is the code for my CSC2 practice assessment.
 The project is split into two parts - the api and the app.
 Both folders contain a readme which will help you navigate the code.
-The API contains all the code for actualy managing the data (creating, deleting, editing, getting) while the app provides a gui interface for the user to be able to use the app easily.
+The API contains all the code for actualy managing the data (creating, deleting, editing, getting) while the app provides a GUI for the user to be able to use the app easily.

 ### Scenario:
 Sunshine Adventure Camp is a facility that looks after 11 to 15 year olds during the